Refrigerator - Cleaning the Dispenser

 Dispenser Spill Shelf:

-The ice dispenser spill shelf should be wiped dry immediately to prevent spotting if excessive spills occur.
+The ice and water dispenser spill shelf should be wiped dry immediately to prevent spotting if excessive spills or drips occur.
 Water left on the shelf may leave deposits.
 On models with a grill tray as a part of the dispenser shelf, try placing a paper towel under the grill to help absorb the water.

 Soak the area with one of the following solutions:

-- Mixture of 1 teaspoon of citric acid powder and 1 pint of hot tap water.
-This should NOT be used on stainless steel dispensers) per 1 pint of hot tap water.
+A mixture of 1 teaspoon of citric acid powder and 1 pint of hot tap water.
+This should NOT be used on stainless steel dispensers.

 Soak until the deposit disappears or becomes loose enough to wipe away.
 Usually, 30 minutes of soaking time is adequate.

 Dispenser Body, Lever and Ice Chute:

 The ice chute can be cleaned with mild soap and water and a soft cloth.
-Make sure the chute is dry after cleaning to prevent ice from building up and blocking the ice flow down the chute.
+Make sure the chute is dried after cleaning to prevent ice from building up and blocking the ice flow down the chute.
 The area behind the glass cradle or pad can be wiped clean with vinegar and water or a mild soap and water solution.

 Soft Touch Dispenser Pad (on models so equipped):

-The soft touch dispenser pad can be peeled off the back of the dispenser area and washed in the sink with warm water and soap, or a warm water and baking soda solution (about a tablespoon of baking soda to a quart of water.)
+The soft touch dispenser pad can be peeled off the back of the dispenser area and washed in the sink with warm soap and water or a solution of warm water and baking soda (about a tablespoon of baking soda to a quart of water.)
 Rinse thoroughly and dry.

-- Open the freezer door while removing the dispenser pad so as not to activate the dispenser.
+Open the freezer door when removing the dispenser pad so as not to activate the dispenser.